÷ Tour: Commercial performance

 In Ireland, more than 300,000 tickets for seven shows across Cork, Belfast, Galway and Dublin were sold in a single day, making history with Sheeran being the only artist to ever do so in Irish territory.
 Due to the phenomenal demand, extra dates were added in both Cork and Dublin, with three dates for each city in total.
 Sellout status occurred once again in Santiago during his first concert on 15 May, prompting to add one more date.

 In Oceania, the tour broke the official record for the most tickets sold, at over 1 million (previously held by the Dire Straits Brothers in Arms Tour of 1985, with around 950,000), as well as most stadium shows by a single artist on one tour (18, formerly held by AC/DC at 14).
 Sheeran also broke records for the biggest stadium tour of Australia and New Zealand, venue record for highest cumulative attendance on one tour and venue record for highest attendance for a single show.
 More than 710,000 tickets were sold within a single day of general public sale.
 In Sydney, a total of 243,513 tickets were sold for three shows at the ANZ Stadium, which rolled out over three successive nights from 15 to 17 March 2018.
 The attendance per show was 79,726, 81,752 and 82,035, respectively.
-This set a new record for aggregate attendance at a series of stadium concerts in NSW, smashing the old benchmark of 213,045 set by AC/DC during their Black Ice World Tour in 2010.
+This set a new record for aggregate attendance at a series of stadium concerts in NSW, smashing the old benchmark of 213,045 set by AC/DC on their Black Ice World Tour in 2010.

-According to Billboard, Sheeran's tour grossed $551.8 million and sold 6,209,122 tickets across the 201 dates reported from 16 March 2017 to 31 October 2018.
+According to Billboard, Sheeran's tour grossed $776.4 million from 8.9 million tickets sold.
 The tour was the eighth highest-grossing tour of 2017, accumulating $122 million and selling 1,408,681 tickets.
 The Divide Tour became 2018's highest-grossing tour with $429 million, setting all-time records for the highest-grossing solo tour and highest year-end gross ever.
-It then broke the all-time highest-grossing record of $735m for any tour set by the U2 360° Tour before it finished, despite playing mostly in smaller venues and deliberately keeping the ticket price relatively low with no VIP areas.
+It then broke the all-time highest-grossing record of $735 million for any tour set by the U2 360° Tour before it finished, despite playing mostly in smaller venues and deliberately keeping tickets price relatively low with no VIP areas.
 This is due to the larger number of shows (255) in the tour, and it also became the most attended tour of all time with over 8.5 million having attended in 43 countries with further dates to play.